Ramisto/Hardening-Windows-Server-2016/README.md

            "File > Import > C:\CIS-DISA-Windows-Server-2016\Reg\Sehop.reg"

-Third step, import the local group policy template, and apply it :
+3) Open the cmd console in the project folder, import the local group policy template, and apply it :

 [ Win + R ] cmd